An old favorite for

 covering slopes and steep banks are spreading junipers.
 These

 types of Junipers

 are known for their fast growth, adaptation to poor soil, and low maintenance requirements.
 These evergreen plants are usually spaced

 three to four feet apart, with every other row being staggered for

-provides faster cover of the planting area.
+provides faster cover of a planting area.

 few years, while the junipers are filling-in and covering the slope.

 Eventually, the plants will completely cover the planting area,

 reducing the requirements for annual mulching and weed control.